singh-anuragg/Customer-Churn-Prediction-Retention-Analytics-/README.md

-# I am making changes to this project, so they will appear here soon.
+# {{ I am making changes to this project, so they will appear here soon }}
-# Customer-Churn-Prediction-Retention-Analytics-
+ Customer-Churn-Prediction-Retention-Analytics-

 An end-to-end data analytics project that simulates a real SaaS/OTT business environment and performs full-stack analysis using Python (Pandas, NumPy), SQL, and Power BI.
 The goal is to understand customer churn, revenue loss, user engagement, retention patterns, and behavior segmentation.